Artist(s):

 About

-open-source.tv (DK) is a broadcasting service for media art.
-We curate media art for existing displays in collaboration with artists and display hosts.
+open-source.tv (DK) is a broadcasting service for video and media art.
+We curate for existing displays in collaboration with artists and display hosts.

 More info